mfkiwl/Caliptra/doc/Caliptra.md

 ## Device Resilience

-As noted earlier in this document, Caliptra has a role to play in maintaining the resilience posture of the SoC as defined by NIST SP800-193 Platform Firmware Resiliency Guidelines [Reference 1](#ref-1).
+As noted earlier in this document, Caliptra has a role to play in maintaining the resilience posture of the SoC as defined by NIST SP800-193 Platform Firmware Resiliency Guidelines refer to [Reference 1](#ref-1).
 As the Silicon RTM, Caliptra is either responsible for, or participates in, various Protection and Detection requirements described in the NIST publication.

 Table 8: NIST SP800-193 Requirements describes the NIST SP800-193 requirements that Caliptra shall meet, either on its own or in conjunction with other components within the SoC or Platform.
 Requirements not listed should be assumed not covered and out-of-scope for Caliptra.
 In particular, most requirements related to firmware update and recovery are out-of-scope and must be handled by other components of the system.